gregwhitaker/netifi-docker-compose/broker/README.md

 ## Default Configuration

 ### Access Keys
-The broker will start with the following access keys:
+The broker will start with the following preconfigured access key:

 - Access Key: `8833333111127534`
 - Access Token: `Ih+hNsSdxLxAtHceTeEia2MGXSc=`

+The broker will start with the following preconfigured admin access key:

+- Access Key: `9007199254740991`
+- Access Token: `kTBDVtfRBO4tHOnZzSyY5ym2kfY=`

 ### Port Mappings
 The broker will start with the following port mappings: